 NDMU has a number of ways for campus community members and visitors to report crimes, serious incidents, and other emergencies to appropriate University officials.
-Regardless of how and where you decide to report these incidents, it is critical for the safety of the entire campus community that you immediately report all incidents to the Office of Public Safety at 410-532-5360 to ensure an effective investigation and appropriate follow-up actions, including issuing a timely warning or emergency notification.
+Regardless of how and where

 Voluntary, Confidential Reporting

 If crimes are never reported, little can be done to help other members of the community from also being victims.
 We encourage campus community members to report crimes promptly and to participate in and support crime prevention efforts.
 The NDMU community will be much safer when all community members participate in safety and security initiatives.